challenge-project/challenge-doc/understanding-modification-scripts.md

 Solution can be defined by either `SChSolution` struct or as a one-liner with `Solution()` function which returns the struct.

 - `Value`: Brief description of the solution.
-- `AdditionalInfo`: Additional information of the solution.
+- `AdditionalInfo`: Additional information about the solution.
 - `IsInteractive`: If you can click and perform the automated solution.

 The function is basically defined by `Solution(Text _Value, Text _AdditionalInfo, Boolean _IsInteractive)` which creates this struct in one line.